-Standby Mode: The unit operates as a battery charger to convert incoming AC power into DC power to recharge the batteries while continuing to pass the incoming AC power directly to the inverter's output to power any AC loads.
+Standby Mode: The unit operates as a battery charger to convert incoming AC power into DC power to recharge the batteries while continuing to pass the incoming AC power directly to the inverter's output - to power any AC loads.

-Inverter Applications for Mobile Installations
+1.3 Inverter Applications for Mobile Installations

-Inverters can be used to provide power in mobile situations, such as in an RV, truck, or boat.
-In these applications, the inverter provides power to the AC loads using the energy stored in the batteries and recharges the batteries when shore power or an onboard generator is available.
+Inverters can be used to provide power in mobile situations, such as in a caravan, truck, or boat.
+In these applications the inverter provides power to the AC loads using the energy stored in the batteries, and recharges the batteries when shore power or an onboard generator is available.

-Advantages of a Pure Sine Wave vs Modified Sine Wave Inverter
+1.4 Advantages of a Pure Sine Wave vs Modified Sine Wave Inverter